 Seattle Central Library is located in the heart of Seattle’s downtown.
 It’s in a location that’s housed various libraries for over a hundred years!
-The architecture of this modern library landed it on Wordery’s list of the World’s Most Beautiful Libraries, and it’s instagram stats recently landed it in the position as the Most Instagrammed Libary in the World.
+The architecture of this modern library landed it on Wordery’s list of the World’s Most Beautiful Libraries, and its instagram stats recently landed it in the position as the Most Instagrammed Libary in the World.
 Worth a day trip just to explore, this library is also a great choice for work or study.
 Though I joke about this being the “most terrifying building in Seattle,” once inside, the harsh angles and sharp shape soften into lofty ceilings and a well-lit interior.

 💡 Insider tip: Once you enter, go straight to the top floor- at the top of the book spiral- where you’ll find this common workspace far removed from the noise of the entry levels.
 Open skylights allow huge amounts of light, and dividers between workspaces help keep focus.
 Alternately, walk down through the book spiral for workspaces, like the one pictured above, oriented to view the city below.

 My favorite work spot in Seattle is the Edgewater Hotel lobby.
 I kept it a complete secret from anyone except my school friends until I moved away from Seattle.
 The Edgewater is a stunning historic hotel that boasts a cozy lodge.
 The entire hotel is perched on Pier 67- near the Olympic Sculpture Park.

 This destination features a stunning lobby with unbeatable views of Elliott Bay.
 When I worked or studied here, I’d first pop into the gift shop which has a reasonably priced espresso bar tucked away in the back.
 Alternately, you can enter the bar and place a drink order, with the request that it be served in the much quieter lobby area.
 As a customer, you’ll be free to enjoy the lobby without looking over your shoulder.

 TIP: Several tables in the lobby are perfect for working or studying- just be aware you might be distracted by seals, otters, and the occasional tour boat trolling past.